FAQ's

 What are the benefits & opportunities of participating in APAEA?

-We can officially take action toward
+We can take action toward

-promoting Asian/Pacific Islander employee development
+promoting Asian, Native Hawaiian and Pacific Islander employee development

-enhancing the FS’s cultural and intergenerational competencies,
+enhancing cultural and intergenerational competencies,

 providing a forum for communication, networking, and

-cultivating a sense of community,
+cultivating a sense of community.

 APAEA may also get visibility since we’ve already offered assistance to the Cultural Transformation team in identifying and reaching out to Asian communities next year.
 Once established, we also hope to refer APAEA members for participation on national details, task teams, and projects.